larecipe/larecipe-dotnet/README.md

 **LaRecipe** is simply a code-driven package provides an easy way to create beautiful documentation for your product or application inside your **.Net** apps.

-> Note: LaRecipe was originally build to work with Laravel framework and now we're expanding the scope to integrate it with dotnet applications.
+> Note: LaRecipe was originally built to work with Laravel framework and now we're expanding the scope to integrate it with dotnet applications.
 Check out the Laravel integration version.

 ![LaRecipe Screenshot](https://larecipe.saleem.dev/images/screenshot.png#)

 ## Getting Started

+1. Install the standard Nuget package into your ASP.NET Core application.

 > LaRecipe for dotnet is still in a very early stage (alpha), use it carefully with production.

-1. Install the standard Nuget package into your ASP.NET Core application.

 ```bash
 # Package manager